 Only some defined contribution (DC) pensions have safeguarded benefits, with these types of benefits more commonly associated with defined benefit pensions.

-If your defined contribution pension doesn’t have safeguarded benefits there isn’t usually any requirement to seek professional advice on your retirement savings, but there are often plenty of good reasons to do so.
+If your defined contribution pension doesn’t have safeguarded benefits, there isn’t usually any requirement to seek professional advice on your retirement savings, but there are often plenty of good reasons to do so.

 For example, you might be thinking about getting advice if you have a few different pensions which you are considering consolidating, but you aren’t sure whether it’s the right decision to move one pension plan – or you need help deciding which plan to move to.
 Read more about the pros and cons of consolidating your pension in our article Should I consolidate my pensions?

-Learn more about times it might be useful to get pension planning help in our article When should I get pension advice?
+Learn more about the times it might be useful to get pension planning help in our article When should I get pension advice?

 If you have a final salary or defined benefit pension

-If you want to take advantage of pension freedoms, you have to transfer your salary-related pension to a pension pot type of pension (otherwise called a ‘defined contribution’ pension).
+If you want to take advantage of pension freedoms, you have to transfer your salary-related pension to a defined contribution pension.
 You have to take financial advice if you want to do this and your final salary pension is worth more than £30,000.

 In the 1980s there was a pensions mis-selling scandal where people were told to transfer their pension from good final salary pensions, with the promise of higher returns that never materialised.
 The pensions industry ended up paying out millions of pounds in compensation so, understandably, it wants to avoid accusations of mis-selling again.
+Find out more in our article Should I transfer my final salary pension?

 How much will pension advice cost?